Mike Adams (columnist): Employment discrimination lawsuits

 In 2007, Adams was denied a promotion by the UNCW administration and sued university officials, alleging religious and speech-based discrimination.
 Adams specifically alleged that the university had discriminated against him on the basis of his Christian views and writings.
 Adams was represented by David French and attorneys Alliance Defending Freedom, a conservative Christian legal advocacy organization.

 The U.S. District Court for the Eastern District of North Carolina initially granted summary judgment in favor of university officials.
 Adams appealed to the U.S. Court of Appeals for the Fourth Circuit, where he was supported by the American Association of University Professors, the Thomas Jefferson Center for the Protection of Free Expression, and the Foundation for Individual Rights in Education, which filed an amicus brief in his support.
 In 2011, the Fourth Circuit reversed "the district court's grant of summary judgment as to Adams' First Amendment claims of viewpoint discrimination and retaliation" and sent the case back to the district court.
 The Fourth Circuit, however, upheld the district court's grant on summary judgment to the defendants on Adams' Title VII and Equal Protection Clause claims, finding that there was "simply no direct evidence that the Defendants treated Adams differently based on his religious beliefs."

 In 2014, on remand in the district court, Adams won at a jury trial, bringing a seven-year legal battle to a close.
 UNCW filed an appeal with the Fourth Circuit, but that appeal did not proceed because the parties settled the case.
 Under the terms of the settlement, Adams was promoted to full professor and received seven years' back pay.

 Removal from teaching

-In 2016, he was widely criticized by his colleagues for commenting on a student by name in a publication.
+In 2016, he was widely criticized by his colleagues for mocking a UNCW student by name in a publication.
 The UNCW Academic Senate President said, "We wouldn't have imagined that we would have to tell our colleagues that they shouldn't make public statements about students in the media, on social media or anyplace for that matter."
-According to The Daily Beast, his "social media accounts and blog posts are littered with hate speech against gay, lesbian, transgender, and queer people" and he regularly used his platform on Daily Wire "to attack and mock… students, staff, and faculty".
+According to The Daily Beast, his "social media accounts and blog posts are littered with hate speech against gay, lesbian, transgender, and queer people" and he regularly used his platform on Daily Wire "to attack and mock... students, staff, and faculty".